smarras79/MMesh3D/README.md

 I will post instructions as soon as I have some spare time.

 ## License
-MMesh3D is a free software according to the Free Software Foundation under a GPL license which permits any use or modification of MMesh3D as long as any derived work is open-source and preserves the same terms.
+MMesh3D is a free and open source software according to the Free Software Foundation under a GPL license which permits any use or modification of MMesh3D as long as any derived work is open-source and preserves the same terms.
 For commercial, closed-source use, such as distributing a binary executable without the source, contact me directly to discuss options.

+It fulfills the definition of Open Source as per the OSI definition: https://opensource.org/osd

 ## Citing MMesh3D
 Please, cite MMesh3D by citing: